 External decorations

 Repair category 2

-Notes Paintwork to cast-iron fittings and timber components is in need of overhaul.
+Notes Paintwork to cast-iron fittings is weathered, peeling and affected by rust marking.
+General cosmetic overhaul would be beneficial.

 Conservatories/porches

 Repair category -

-Notes Not applicable
+Notes Not applicable.

 Communal areas

-Repair category 1
+Repair category -

-Notes The communal paths etc. have been adequately maintained.
+Notes The communal areas inspected were noted to have been adequately maintained.